Xovee/ccgl/README.md

 ## Dataset

-You can download all five datasets (Weibo, Twitter, ACM, APS, and DBLP) via either one of the following links:
+You can download all five datasets (Weibo, Twitter, ACM, APS, and DBLP) via any one of the following links:

 Google Drive|Dropbox|Onedrive|Tencent Drive|Baidu Netdisk
 :---:|:---:|:---:|:---:|:---: